heroku/heroku-kafka-jsplugin/README.md

-kafka:topics:write TOPIC MESSAGE [CLUSTER]             #  writes a message to a Kafka topic kafka:upgrade [CLUSTER]                                #  upgrades kafka broker version kafka:wait [CLUSTER]                                   #  waits until Kafka is ready to use kafka:zookeeper VALUE [CLUSTER]                        #  enable or disable Zookeeper access to your Kafka cluster
+kafka:topics:write TOPIC MESSAGE [CLUSTER]             #  writes a message to a Kafka topic kafka:upgrade [CLUSTER]                                #  upgrades kafka broker version kafka:wait [CLUSTER]                                   #  waits until Kafka is ready to use
 ```

 ## Install